Developer-OI/mixed-reality/mixed-reality-docs/mr-learning-azure-04.md

 Once after you successfully saved the anchor location, now you can find the anchor location by selecting **Search Object** in the main menu.

-After clicking on **Search Object**, a new window will pop up in which you should give the name of the object you want to search.
+After clicking on **Search Object**, a new window will pop up in which you can type the name of the object you want to search by doing an AirTap on the *search bar*.

 Enter the name of the object and click on **Search Object**.
 If the object is saved previously and is found in the database, you will get the object card with all the details of the object you would have saved earlier.